-Best thing to do there?
+The best thing to do there?
 Go bird watching around the Flatey Nature Reserve and admire some colourful beaked puffins, or, if you're feeling frisky, go sea swimming in Stykkishólmur when you're waiting for the ferry.

 Photo by 'JD554' - Wikimedia Creative Commons